The Premium Tax Credit

 Change in Circumstances

 Report income and family size changes to the Marketplace throughout the year.
 Reporting changes will help make sure you get the proper type and amount of financial assistance and will help you avoid getting too much or too little in advance.
-Receiving too much or too little in advance can affect your refund or balance due when you file your 2014 tax return in 2015.
+Receiving too much or too little in advance can affect your refund or balance due when you file your tax return.

-For example, if you do not report income or family size changes to the Marketplace when they happen in 2014, the advance payments may not match your actual qualified credit amount on your federal tax return that you will file in 2015.
+For example, if you do not report income or family size changes to the Marketplace when they happen, the advance payments may not match your actual qualified credit amount on your federal tax return.
 This might result in a smaller refund or a balance due.

 Claiming the Credit on Your Federal Tax Return

 For any tax year, if you receive advance credit payments in any amount or if you plan to claim the premium tax credit, you must file a federal income tax return for that year.